 Without an emergency savings, what can go wrong with your plan?

 Without emergency savings, you won’t have a stable foundation for your financial security.
 It’s separate from your retirement savings and your regular savings account.

 Experts recommend having three to six months’ of income set aside for unexpected expenses.
 However, if you’re unable to save that amount, don’t worry.
 Start small.
 One idea could be see how fast you can save $1,000.
 Or how much you can save by cutting out work lunches and putting that money toward your emergency fund instead?

-And when you draw from the account, be sure it’s for real emergencies (like a leaky roof).
-And pay it back systematically.1 And while you’re saving for an unexpected emergency, you don’t want to forego other financial goals, like contributing to your retirement.
+When you draw from the account, be sure it’s for real emergencies (like a leaky roof).
+And pay it back systematically.
+And while you’re saving for an unexpected emergency, you don’t want to forego other financial goals, like contributing to your retirement.